Dr Kon Kam King Nicolas

 Neurosurgeon

-A brain tumour is an abnormal growth of cells in the brain or central nervous system.
+A brain tumour is the abnormal growth of cells in the brain or central nervous system.
 Brain tumours vary in their nature, ranging from benign (non-cancerous) tumours, which grow slowly and are less likely to recur, to malignant (cancerous) tumours, which can proliferate and invade surrounding tissue.

 A headache stemming from a brain tumour can present as a persistent and progressively worsening pain.

 Often, a headache brought on by a brain tumour is generally more severe upon waking in the morning and may improve throughout the day.
-This pattern can be attributed to the body's position during sleep, which can result in increased pressure inside the brain, leading to heightened pain upon awakening.
+This can be attributed to the body's position during sleep, which can result in increased pressure inside the brain, leading to heightened pain upon awakening.

-There are some distinctions between a headache caused by a brain tumour and those caused by tension or a migraine.
-These differences can be broadly categorised into their origin and nature of pain, their accompanying symptoms, and their triggers and duration.
+There are some distinctions between a headache caused by a brain tumour and those caused by tension headache or a migraine.
+These differences can be broadly categorised by their origin and nature of pain, their accompanying symptoms, and their triggers and duration.
 Understanding the distinctions between these types of headaches is important, and can alert you when you might require a doctor to take a closer look.
 We’ve condensed the most relevant distinctions between the 3 types of headaches in the table below.

-Key differentiators | Brain tumour headache | Migraine | Tension headache |
+| Key differentiators | Brain tumour headache | Migraine | Tension headache |

-Constant dull, aching sensation Pain often begins in the forehead, the back of the head, or around the neck Pain can feel like a tight band around the forehead or at the back of the head |
+- Constant dull and aching sensation. - Pain can feel like a tight band around the forehead or at the back of the head |

-Accompanying symptoms | Nausea and vomiting (especially in the morning) Blurred or double vision Balance problems Seizures Personality or behaviour changes Weakness or numbness in parts of the body |
+| Accompanying symptoms | - Nausea and vomiting (especially in the morning) - Blurred or double vision - Balance problems - Seizures - Personality or behaviour changes - Weakness or numbness in parts of the body |

-Sensitivity to light, noise Nausea and vomiting Loss of appetite Upset stomach or abdominal pain |
+- Sensitivity to light and noise - Nausea and vomiting - Loss of appetite - Upset stomach or abdominal pain |

-Usually not accompanied by other symptoms, although some people might experience sensitivity to light similar to a migraine |
+- Usually not accompanied by other symptoms, although some people might experience sensitivity to light, similar to a migraine |

-Stress Fatigue Poor posture Can last anywhere from 30 minutes to a week May persist for longer in chronic cases |
+Can last anywhere from 30 minutes to a week.
+May persist for longer in chronic cases |

 Brain tumours can cause an array of neurological symptoms that reflect the area of the brain that's affected.
 These symptoms can vary widely in their nature and severity, but there are several common signs to be aware of.
 Some of these include: